greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   This form of the *modern partitioning syntax* detaches the specified partition of the target table.
 The detached partition continues to exist as a standalone table, but no longer has any ties to the table from which it was detached.
 Any indexes that were attached to the target table's indexes are detached.

 ALTER PARTITION \| DROP PARTITION \| RENAME PARTITION \| TRUNCATE PARTITION \| ADD PARTITION \| SPLIT PARTITION \| EXCHANGE PARTITION \| SET SUBPARTITION TEMPLATE
 :   These forms of the *classic partitioning syntax* change the structure of a partitioned table.
-In most cases, you must go through the parent table to alter one of its child table partitions.
+You must go through the parent table to alter one of its child table partitions.

 > **Note** If you add a partition to a table that has subpartition encodings, the new partition inherits the storage directives for the subpartitions.
 For more information about the precedence of compression settings, see [Using Compression](../../admin_guide/ddl/ddl-storage.html#topic40).